jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

   - **Corporation liabilities** means liabilities of the Corporation
   - **HNZ** means the company
   - **HNZ housing** means premises (whether owned by the Crown, HNZ, or any other person) let or to be let by or on behalf of HNZ for occupation by any person as a place of residence
-  - **income-related purpose** has the same meaning as in section 3(1) of the Social Security Act 1964
+  - **income-related purpose** has the same meaning as in Schedule 2 of the Social Security Act 2018
   - **income-related rent** ,—
     (a) in relation to a tenant of HNZ housing, means a rent that the agency has— (i) calculated for the tenant under the calculation mechanism or Schedule 3; and